OCSEA Free College benefit FAQ

 How do I qualify?

 To qualify, OCSEA members who want to enroll in EGCC’s online programs will need to complete the Free Application for Federal Student Aid (FAFSA) and apply any federal or state financial aid, or employer grants or tuition reimbursement benefits, such as Union Education Trust, for which they show eligibility.
+The FAFSA school code for EGCC is 007275.

 The U.S. Department of Education selects approximately 30 precent of all FAFSA applicants for a process called verification.
 Verification is the process by which an educational institution confirms accuracy of the data reported (or not reported) on an individual student’s FAFSA.
 During the verification process, information reported on the FAFSA is verified for accuracy against documentation submitted by the student and/or their parents.
 An application may be selected for verification at any time throughout the award year.
 Compliance with this verification procedure is required to remain eligible for the scholarship.